stijstev98/portfolio-website/webhook/README.md

 ## Features

-- Receives webhooks from Strapi when projects are added, updated, or deleted
+- Receives webhooks from Strapi when posts are added, updated, or deleted
 - Triggers automatic rebuild of the Eleventy-based portfolio site
 - Secure token-based authentication
 - Docker-based container management